Asadullah-Dal17/Eyes-Tracking-Opencv-and-Dlib/README.md

 2. Install opencv-python
    `pip install opencv-python`
-   for linux or Mac OS replace`pip` with `pip3` and you are good to go... :wink:
+   For Linux or Mac OS replace`pip` with `pip3` and you are good to go... :wink:

 3. Download landmarks [Predictor](https://github.com/davisking/dlib-models/blob/master/shape_predictor_68_face_landmarks.dat.bz2)
    - Extract that file and put it into the **Predictor** folder or directory.